top of page

 Historic loom with Indigo plaids

-North Stonington was known for the nine different values of indigo that were produced here by a secret process using plant-based dyes.
-Yarns were even brought to our dye house from other towns so they, too, could be dyed the famous North Stonington colors.
+Our Dye House was owned by Horace Babcock, a dyer known for producing nine different values of indigo by a secret process using plant-based dyes.
+Yarns were even brought to our dye house from other towns so they, too, could be dyed by North Stonington's expert dyers.

 IMG_0080.jpg